Etang-OJ/Etang-OJ/README.md

 * Analyse business performance and identify key drivers
 * Build predictive models to support decision-making
 * Develop dashboards and data tools that influence real-world outcomes

+  💡 I focus on turning data into decisions, not just dashboards.

 ---